Heinrich Barth: Expedition to the Sudan, the Sahara and Western Africa

 Barth was interested in the history and culture of the African peoples, rather than the possibilities of commercial exploitation.
 Due to his level of documentation, his journal has become an invaluable source for the study of 19th-century Sudanic Africa.
 Although Barth was not the first European visitor who paid attention to the local oral traditions, he was the first who seriously considered its methodology and use for historical research.
 Barth was the first true European scholar to travel and study in West Africa.
 Earlier explorers such as René Caillié, Dixon Denham and Hugh Clapperton had no academic knowledge.

 Barth was fluent in Arabic and several African languages (Fulani, Hausa and Kanuri) and was able to investigate the history of some regions, particularly the Songhay Empire.
-He established close relations with a number of African scholars and rulers, from Umar I ibn Muhammad al-Amin in Bornu, through the Katsina and Sokoto regions to Timbuktu.
+He established close relations with a number of African scholars and rulers, from Umar Kura in Bornu, through the Katsina and Sokoto regions to Timbuktu.
 There his friendship with Ahmad al-Bakkai al-Kunti led to his staying in his house; he also received protection from al-Kunti against an attempt to seize him.

 After his return to London Barth wrote and published accounts of his travels simultaneously in English and German, under the title Reisen und Entdeckungen in Nord- und Centralafrika (Travels and Discoveries in North and Central Africa; 1857–1858, 5 volumes., approx. 3,500 pages).
 The volumes included coloured plates of pictures produced by Martin Bernatz based on Barth's original sketches.
 The work was considered one of the finest of its kind, being cited by Darwin.
 It is still used by historians of Africa, and remains an important scientific work on African cultures of the age.
 It also provided the first evidence by a European that the Sahara had once been a savanna.